djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 - positive $L(r)-r$: clustering;
 - negative $L(r)-r$: inhibition.

-This transformation makes departures from CSR easier to visualize, but it does not remove the need for simulation-based uncertainty.
+This transformation makes departures from CSR easier to visualize, but simulation-based uncertainty is still needed.

----

-## 23. Monte Carlo envelopes
+## Monte Carlo envelopes

-A common point-process diagnostic compares the observed summary function with simulations under a reference model.
+A common point-process diagnostic compares an observed summary function with simulations from a reference model.

 For example, to assess homogeneous CSR: